Malulu/metaphorsrobot/outcome.md

 		<header class="major">
 			<h2>Collection of Metaphors for Human-Robot Interactions -- <i>Coming Soon</i></h2>
 		</header>
-		<center><p>Our goal is to create a "Collection of Robot Metaphors" that could be used within the field of Human-Robot Interaction and to other relevant intersection fields.
-This Collection will be shared with the community and will provide a reference for alternative designs and interactions between humans and robots.</p></center>
+		<p align="justify">Our goal is to create a "Collection of Robot Metaphors" that could be used within the field of Human-Robot Interaction and to other relevant intersection fields.
+This Collection will be shared with the community and will provide a reference for alternative designs and interactions between humans and robots.</p align="justify">

 <h3><i>The Collection will be made publicly available after the workshop date.</i></h3>
 	</div>